 Contributions.
-Our ESPP will permit participants to purchase shares of our common stock through contributions (in the form of payroll deductions or otherwise to the extent permitted by the administrator) of up to of their eligible compensation.
-A participant may purchase a maximum of shares of our common stock during a purchase period.
+Subject to the administrator implementing an offering period, ESPP will permit participants to purchase shares of our common stock through contributions (in the form of payroll deductions or otherwise to the extent permitted by the administrator) in an amount determined by the administrator, but not exceeding 15% of their eligible compensation.

 Exercise of purchase right.
-If our board of directors authorizes an offering and purchase period under the ESPP, amounts contributed and accumulated by the participant during any offering period will be used to purchase shares of our common stock at the end of each purchase period.
-The purchase price of the shares will be 85% of the lower of the fair market value of our common stock on the first trading day of the offering period or on the exercise date.
+Subject to the administrator implementing an offering period, amounts contributed and accumulated by the participant during any offering period will be used to purchase shares of our common stock at the end of each purchase period.
+The purchase price of the shares will be determined by the administrator, but will be no less than 85% of the lower of the fair market value of our common stock on the first trading day of the offering period or on the exercise date.
 Participants may end their participation at any time during an offering period and will be paid their accrued contributions that have not yet been used to purchase shares of our common stock.
 Participation ends automatically upon termination of employment with us.